js-bone21/jekyll-uno/_posts/2018-02-21-my-twowheel-obsession-pt3.md

 This was the action that set me upon the path of deciding only to do what is best for me; to prioritize these items above all else.
 This is not a static statement, however, and I'm currently working to revamp this statement for 2018.
 Stay Tuned.

 ### Jun 2017: 2xxx Mile US Road trip
-One of my favorite events/trips from my time (F)Unemployed was simply riding around parts of the US on my trusty stead, the infamous [KLR650][link to pt 2, section on KLR].
+One of my favorite events/trips from my time (F)Unemployed was simply riding around parts of the US on my trusty stead, the [infamous KLR650](/2018/my-twowheel-obsession-pt2).

 From dirt, boring open highway, mud, twisties, flat, mountainous, backroads, city skylines, and small-town America, I pretty much did everything the US had to offer (except sand and desert...so, I have some more work to do!).